cjhnbls/pipelinedb-doc-cn/joins.rst

 	GROUP BY cities.name;

 .. note:: As you may have guessed, stream-table joins involving large tables can incur a significant performance cost.
 For the best performance, tables used by stream-table joins should be relatively small, ideally small enough to fit in memory.
+It is also advisable to create an index on the table's columns being joined on.

 Stream-stream JOINs